loganrenz/nardocs/README.md

 ### Auto-Discovery (Any npm Package)

-In addition to built-in plugins, the server **automatically discovers documentation** for ANY npm package in your project!
+In addition to built-in plugins, the server **automatically discovers documentation** for ANY npm package in your project using intelligent multi-strategy discovery!

 **How it works:**

-1. Scans your `package.json` for all dependencies
-2. Queries the npm registry for package metadata (homepage, repository, etc.)
-3. Discovers documentation URLs from package metadata
-4. Creates dynamic plugins with `check_{package}_docs` tools
+The auto-discovery system uses a sophisticated 5-tier strategy to find the best documentation:

+1. **Known Documentation URLs** (Highest Priority)
+   - 50+ curated documentation URLs for popular packages
+   - Ensures packages like VueUse, Pinia, TanStack Query get their actual docs sites

+2. **Homepage Analysis**
+   - Checks if the package's homepage is a documentation site
+   - Filters out repository links (github.com, gitlab.com)
+   - Allows GitHub Pages (\*.github.io) which often host docs
+   - Higher confidence for URLs with doc-related keywords (.dev, .io, docs, guide)

+3. **Common Documentation Patterns** ⭐ NEW!
+   - Tries `docs.{domain}` subdomain
+   - Tries `{homepage}/docs` path
+   - Tries `{homepage}/documentation` path
+   - Tries `{homepage}/guide` path
+   - Tries GitHub Pages pattern: `{org}.github.io/{repo}`
+   - Tries ReadTheDocs: `{package}.readthedocs.io`
+   - Actually verifies each URL exists before using it!

+4. **Homepage Content Analysis** ⭐ NEW!
+   - Fetches and parses the homepage HTML
+   - Looks for documentation links in the page
+   - Extracts links with patterns like `/docs`, `/documentation`, `/guide`
+   - Converts relative URLs to absolute URLs

+5. **Fallback Options**
+   - GitHub README (if repository available)
+   - npm package page (last resort)

 **Example:** If your project has `lodash` installed, you'll automatically get: